Factory and Office Initiatives

 Management of chemical substances

-TEL uses chemical substances in our product development and manufacturing phases.
-The use and release of chemical substances that are under the purview of the Japanese PRTR*1 law are consistently monitored and managed.
+TEL uses chemical substances in its product development and manufacturing phases.
+The use and release of chemical substances subject to the Japanese PRTR* law are constantly monitored and managed.
 Whenever we introduce a new chemical substance or change the way an existing substance is used, we check for environmental, health, and safety risks beforehand.
-We dispose of hazardous substances properly after use, either through expert waste disposal contractors or by using in-house processing equipment.
-In response to the April 2015 revision to the Fluorocarbons Recovery and Destruction Law, we have been conducting simple, regular inspections to monitor the amount of fluorocarbons that have been released and have been used in equipment as a refrigerant and the amount that has been recovered.
-In fiscal year 2017, our factories and offices did not exceed the level of fluorocarbon leakage that requires reporting.
+We dispose of substances properly after use, either through expert waste disposal contractors or by using in-house processing equipment.
+In response to the Act on Rational Use and Proper Management of Fluorocarbons, we conduct simple, regular inspections based on the law in an effort to monitor the amount of fluorocarbons used and recovered.
+During fiscal 2018, no TEL factories or offices exceeded the level of ﬂuorocarbon leakage that requires reporting.

 The environment plays host to an enormous amount of biodiversity.
 This biodiversity supports a number of ecosystem services, without which the TEL Group would be unable to continue its business activities.
 Our activities, however, have a non-negligible impact on biodiversity.
 Based on this recognition, the Group has put in place a framework to promote initiatives for biodiversity conservation.